 Virtual reality in healthcare has many compelling use cases, ranging from serving as a training tool for providers to being used directly on patients to improve health outcomes.
 We’d like to showcase the virtual reality healthcare use cases that excite us the most:

 By using 3D models of CAT scans, MRIs, and other visualizations of patient data, surgeons can test out operations before actually conducting them.
-Surgeons in training benefit as well–by using 3D models in a virtual environment, future surgeons can go through the required motions before operating on a real body, upping their reps in surgical experience without putting patients at risk.
+Surgeons in training benefit as well–by using 3D models in a virtual environment, future surgeons can go through the required motions before operating on a real body, upping their reps in the surgical experience without putting patients at risk.